kostasx/JavaScript/Week1/MAKEME.md

 3. Create a array called `colors` with the strings red, green and blue inside.

-4. How can you find the length of the string you just created?
+4. How can you find the length of the object you just created?

 5. Write a program that checks the types of two variables and prints out `SAME TYPE` if they are the same type.
 For example: